killerraj369/yt-scraper/README.md

 # yt-scraper
-A Web Scraper to extract data from Youtube
+A Web Scraper to Extract data and download Videos from Youtube